-law, and they are just a bare code.
+But there are powerful reasons why this apparent disadvantage of national law has not in fact, yet at least, led to the adoption of international legal models in place of national (and in particular English) law as the law of choice for international commerce.
+The first reason may be summarised as a question of richness.
+The international models tend to be focussed only upon specific areas of law, and they are just a bare code.
 There is yet to build up around them either the carapace of learned commentary and interpretation which encases most civil law codes, still less the extraordinary wealth of decided cases that build and continually update the common law under the system of precedent which prevails in England and indeed most common law countries.
 The new international models have serious gaps in them, in the sense that they do not come near to dealing with every occurrence likely to lead to a dispute.
 More seriously, their precise meaning and application to particular circumstances remains seriously uncertain, in the absence either of academic learning or binding precedent.
 Thus businessmen seeking a legal regime with a high level of predictability, within which they may navigate to avoid dispute, and litigate with a reasonable expectation as to the outcome, will not find it by choosing the UNIDROIT Principles or similar models to regulate their commercial relationships.

 Secondly, the achievement of richness and predictability by reference to decided cases is not going to happen for the new international model laws any time soon, if ever.
 This is for two reasons.
 The first is that typical national systems for identifying the applicable law, like the Rome Conventions, limit the court's choice of law to national legal systems, and do not include international model laws like the UNIDROIT Principles.
 Thus the international model laws do not get analysed by national courts sitting usually (and in England almost always) in public, and publishing their judgments and reasoning.
-The second is because there is typically only very restricted scope for an appeal.
+The second is that the main forum for the use of such international model laws is arbitration, which typically takes place in private, and where reasoned awards are hardly ever published.